Michael Jordan documentary: How to watch 'The Last Dance', TV channel

 Have a peek.

-“The Last Dance” focuses on the 1997-98 season — Jordan’s final title, the season before he retired — but will flashback and weave in the entire Bulls dynasty, and Jordan’s full career.
-(Click here for more on the first six episodes.)
-After Sunday, it’ll be down to the final two episodes.
+“The Last Dance” focuses on the 1997-98 season — Jordan’s final title, the season before he retired — but used flashbacks to weave in the entire Bulls dynasty, and Jordan’s full career.
+(Click here for more on the first eight episodes.)

 Below are the details on when and how to watch, plus some things to keep an eye on in the documentary.